 The Logitech MX Anywhere 2S is a small, low-profile mouse with a sleek style.
 It has a logo on the back, but it doesn't light up.
 Although the side buttons are only on the left side, it has an ambidextrous design with geometric grips on both sides, so holding it should be comfortable whether you're right-handed or left-handed.

 Since the mouse is small and wireless, its portability isn't bad, so shouldn't take up much space in your laptop bag.
 Unfortunately, there's no place to store its USB receiver.
+If you're looking for an office-oriented mouse with a storage compartment for its USB receiver, check out the Microsoft Sculpt Ergonomic Mouse.

 This mouse is somewhat heavy for its small size, and unfortunately, there's no weight optimization.

 Due to its small size, the mouse's ergonomics are just okay.
 It's designed for a fingertip grip, although people with small hands might be able to use it with a claw grip.
 Also, the rubber texture on each side doesn't feel grippy enough to stop it from slipping.
 On the upside, the buttons are well-placed and easy to reach.
+If you'd prefer something with a right-slanted ergonomic shape, check out the Logitech M720 Triathlon or the Logitech Marathon Mouse M705.

 This mouse has outstanding wireless connectivity options.
 It can be used via Bluetooth or with its wireless USB receiver.
 If your battery is low, you can continue to use it while it's charging.
 However, you can't use it with just the cable plugged in if it isn't also connected via Bluetooth or with the receiver.